SoftwareAG/c8y-docs/content/device-tutorials/network-router.md

 The mobile network (**WAN**) parameters shown in the user interface corresponding to the first profile stored in the router.
 These parameters can be remotely configured directly or via SMS.

 For SMS configuring, the router needs to be configured to accept SMS commands.
 Consult the router’s manual on the relevant parameters for SMS configuration, or use the router’s web user interface.
 You also need to have an SMS gateway configured with your account.
 Contact [support](https://empower.softwareag.com/ContactSupport/) for setting up an SMS gateway.
-For more information on Device Shell, consult the [User guide](/users-guide/device-management/#shell).
+For more information on Device Shell, see User guide -> [Shell](/users-guide/device-management/#shell).

 > **Info:** When you configure a wrong APN settings, the device will lose mobile network connection and can only be managed by limited SMS functionality.